zxn418/AI-Chat-Assistant-OpenAI-/README.md

 - Models are currently hardcoded in `ai.py` — update the `model=` values there if you want to switch to different OpenAI models.
 - Never commit your `.env` file or API key to version control.

-## License

-No license has been specified for this repository.
-Add a `LICENSE` file if you intend to open-source this project.